tarmiste/cruxppc-ng-3.5/README.md

 crux ppc 3.5 root filesystem.
 This rootfs is the seed from which a user grows the remainder of their crux system.

-  Of course this README file and various other information.
+  Of course this README file and various other information which may be useful in getting a Crux system up and running on a PowerPC machine.

 ### Usage overview:

   Download the root filesystem tarball.
+The root filesystem consists mostly of packages from the Crux "core" ports.
+A small handful of "opt" packages are also included.

   The user extracts the root filesystem into the partition or directory that will contain the crux ppc system.

   The user will need to build a number of additional packages to have a fully functional crux system.
-At the least, the packages openssl, ca-certificates, and wget will have to be built to support automatic download and building of packages with the crux package utilities.

   If bootable crux system is desired, the user will build the kernel and configure the bootloader to boot the crux system.
 A sample